-CareQuest Institute wants to build a better future with data but needed to first develop a data strategy to guide their mission.
-Learn how they started with a strategic data assessment of their people, processes, and technology before building a data strategy roadmap that outlined a path to achieve business objectives.
+CareQuest Institute wants to build a better future with data but first needed to develop a data strategy to help guide their mission.
+Learn how they started with a strategic data assessment of their people, processes, and technology before building a data strategy roadmap outlining a path to achieve business objectives.

-As a national nonprofit organization, CareQuest Institute is in the business of improving lives by creating a more accessible, equitable, and integrated oral health system across the U.S., especially for those from marginalized and underserved communities.
+CareQuest Institute, a national nonprofit organization, improves lives by making a more accessible, equitable, and integrated oral health system across the U.S., especially for marginalized and underserved communities.
+To fulfill this mission, leveraging data effectively is crucial.

-For CareQuest to expand their services to help even more communities, they needed to understand:
+To expand their services and help more communities, CareQuest needed to understand:

 • What was required — time and cost — to become technology independent from their affiliate company, DentaQuest.